microxgleek94/Code_Quiz/Assets/PsuedoCode.md

     * Users have 4-5 choices, and the choices are in clickable boxes
     * If the user chooses a correct answer, "Correct!" is shown at the  bottom of the page
     * If the user gets the answer incorrect, "Incorrect!" is shown at the bottom of the page, and also time is subtracted from the counter
-    *Sounds need to be inputted for incorrect and
+    *Sounds need to be inputted for incorrect and corrct answers *Music to play in back ground?

 **When the Quiz is over**